History of West Yorkshire CANN

 Purpose of West Yorkshire CANN

-West Yorkshire CANN is formed of third sector, voluntary community and statutory organisations working with families and carers with children and young people with additional needs, in West Yorkshire.
+The Network is formed of third sector, voluntary community and statutory organisations working with families and carers with children and young people with additional needs, in the Greater West Yorkshire area of West Yorkshire.

-It has been established so that Member Organisations can share best practice, resources, ideas and opportunities, in order to improve access to information, training and support for families and carers across the West Yorkshire area and the region, and to help to create a more efficient and effective ‘market place’ to the benefit of all users of our services, and the organisations involved.
+The Network has been established so that Member Organisations can share best practice, resources, ideas and opportunities, in order to improve access to information, training and support for families and carers across the West Yorkshire region, and to help to create a more efficient and effective ‘market place’ to the benefit of all users of our services, and improve the communications between the organisations involved.

 What West Yorkshire CANN Will Do

 The West Yorkshire Children’s Additional Needs Network will: